Perez Hilton: Television

 In 2001, Hilton made an appearance in the third episode of the third season of The Sopranos, "Fortunate Son".
 His character hands over the proceeds of a Jewel benefit concert at Rutgers University, whose ticket office Christopher Moltisanti and Benny Fazio rob at gunpoint.

 In 2004, a then-206 lb Hilton appeared as a contestant on the "Madonna Style" episode of VH1's reality weight loss show, Flab To Fab.
 At the time, Hilton had 30% body fat and a 41 in waist.
 Hilton lost a total of 45 lb in three months and dropped 13 in around his waist, leaving him at 160 lb and a 28 in waist for his 6 ft frame, and a greatly reduced level of body fat.
 On July 13, 2007, Hilton announced on the TV show The View that he would star in his own reality television show on VH1.
 The series of six one-hour episodes, titled What Perez Sez, aired its first part on September 11, 2007.

 Hilton appeared as a contestant on MTV's Celebrity Rap Superstar, which debuted August 30, 2007.
 He was eliminated in week six of the contest by judges' vote.
 On September 29, 2007, he hosted a Best of MADtv episode featuring pop culture parody sketches from previous seasons.
 He has appeared in music videos such as Simple Plan's "When I'm Gone", The Pussycat Dolls's "Hush Hush", Rihanna's "S&M" and in the video of the Latin music Anahí and Christian Chávez "Libertad".

-Hilton has also appeared in reality shows such as Victoria Beckham: Coming to America, MTV Cribs, The N's Queen Bees, Kathy Griffin: My Life on the D-List, Tori Spelling THS and Paris Hilton's My New BFF.
+Hilton has appeared in reality shows including Victoria Beckham: Coming to America, MTV Cribs, The N's Queen Bees, Kathy Griffin: My Life on the D-List, Tori Spelling THS and Paris Hilton's My New BFF.
 In addition to reality television, Hilton has guest starred as himself in scripted shows such as Privileged.

-Hilton is also a regular on series such as TRL, MuchMusic, and Extra where he appears via satellite from his closet studio to talk about gossip.
+Hilton is a regular on series such as TRL, MuchMusic, and Extra where he appears via satellite from his closet studio to talk about gossip.
 He co-hosted the 2008 MTV Europe Music Awards and after Rick Astley did not show up to collect his award for best act ever at the MTV Europe Music Awards, Perez Hilton collected the prize on Astley's behalf.